rsanchezmo/tdf_gazebo/README.md

 # TDF GAZEBO
-Gazebo package for simulation of search and rescue robots in tdf mountains base on a heightmap.
+Gazebo package for simulation of search and rescue robots in tdf mountains based on a heightmap image.

 ![tdf_world](img/world.png)